Contact Us for a Free Consultation (213) 542-0979

 • a “strike” under the three strikes law.

-Most judges will not grant a defendant probation only in a first-degree burglary conviction.
+Most judges will not grant a defendant probation only for a first-degree burglary conviction.

-These burglary cases in California with the person present are much more serious than a burglary case when the person is not present.
+These burglary cases in California involving the person present are much more severe than when the person is not present.

-Obviously, the logic behind this is there is much more likelihood of some sort of confrontation and violence that can occur if you break into someone's house to commit a burglary and they're actually home at the time.
+The logic behind this is there is much more likelihood of some confrontation and violence that can occur if you break into someone's house to commit a burglary and they're home at the time.

 They may arm themselves.
 You may be armed.
-There may be some sort of a physical confrontation and that's how people get injured and that's how people get killed.
+There may be some physical confrontation, and that's how people get injured and that's how people get killed.
 So, burglary when a person is present is:

 • a violent felony,